nixon-voxell/lumina/README.md

 With `x` being the number of clients you want to spawn.

-### Examples
+### Test Bed

-To improve development time, the `examples` folder is used to create mini test cases with minimal compilation time.
-Run an example using the following command:
+To improve development time, the `crates/test_bed` folder is used to create mini test cases with minimal compilation time.
+Run an test binary using the following command:

 ```
-cargo run --example example_name
+cargo run --bin test_name
 ```

-With `example_name` being the name of your example.
+With `test_name` being the name of your testing binary.